TMOS is now advertising research jobs! We cannot wait to include you on our team. We also support PhD scholarships!

 Can I apply if I am still working on my PhD?

-Yes!
 We support applicants who are undertaking their PhD but you must be near completion of your work.
-TMOS positions are available to start from January 2021, however, we do offer flexible starting dates.
+We offer flexible starting dates which can be discussed in the job offer phase.

 I am a male candidate.
-Will there be other opportunties to apply?
+Will there be opportunities to apply?

 I am outside of Australia, may I still apply?

-No. The start date for each role may be discussed with the Hiring Manager during the job offer phase.
-We understand that there are visa delays, travel restrictions in place, as well as other general circumstances that may mean a candidate needs to defer their start date beyond January 2021.
+The start date for each role may be discussed with the Hiring Manager during the job offer phase.
+We understand that there are visa delays, travel restrictions in place, as well as other general circumstances that may mean a candidate needs a longer window to commence their role.

 I am a New Zealand Citizen, does this count as having ‘Australian Working Rights’?